ceph/ceph/doc/rados/operations/crush-map.rst

 Add a Bucket
 ------------

-.. note: Buckets are implicitly created when an OSD is added that specifies a ``{bucket-type}={bucket-name}`` as part of its location,  if a bucket with that name does not already exist.
+.. note:: Buckets are implicitly created when an OSD is added that specifies a ``{bucket-type}={bucket-name}`` as part of its location,  if a bucket with that name does not already exist.
 This command is typically used when manually adjusting the structure of the